 Although some people are happy to embrace a bald future, many others feel embarrassment or shame over losing their hair.
 Thankfully, significant medical advancements now allow many of those suffering from hair loss to halt balding or even regain their hair altogether.

-Today, hair transplants present the most effective way for those experiencing hair loss to permanently regrow their own natural hair.
+Today, hair transplants present the most effective way for those experiencing hair loss to permanently recreate their own natural hair.
 By harvesting hair from a patient’s donor area—located at the back of the head—surgeons can restore follicles into an area that’s currently thin or balding.
-Within 3-6 months, hair will begin growing in and will continue to grow longer and thicker and look completely natural.
+Within 3-6 months, hair will begin growing in and will continue to grow longer and thicker, all while looking completely natural.

-The two hair restoration methods utilized today are the follicular unit transplantation (FUT) and the follicular unit excision (FUE).
-With the FUT, the physician removes a strip from the patient’s donor area and technicians will dissect individual follicular units (1-3 hair follicles) from that strip.
-With an FUE, each follicular unit (1-3 hair follicles) is removed directly from the donor area through tiny punch incisions.
+The two hair restoration methods utilized today are the follicular unit transplantation (FUT) and the follicular unit extraction (FUE).
+With FUT, the physician removes a strip from the patient’s donor area, and technicians dissect individual follicular units (1-3 hair follicles) from that strip.
+With FUE, each follicular unit (1-3 hair follicles) is removed directly from the donor area through tiny punch incisions.
 For both techniques, the follicles are then implanted into the balding areas.

-The primary difference between the Afro-Centric Hair and other ethnicities pertains to the shape of the hair shaft.
+The primary difference between Afro-centric hair and that of other ethnicities pertains to the shape of the hair shaft.
 In African Americans/Blacks, the shaft is curved or C-shaped.
 In contrast, hair shafts in other ethnicities are typically straight.

 A curved hair shaft makes harvesting and planting the hair more difficult.
 Extra attention must be made to every follicle that’s removed from the patient’s donor area AND as it’s placed back into the recipient area.
 Without this extra level of precision, the follicle could be destroyed.

-With the FUT the surgeon is able to see the curvature of the hair shaft under the skin as they are making the incision.
+With FUT, the surgeon is able to see the curvature of the hair shaft under the skin as they are making the incision.
 With direct visualization, a precise incision can follow the curve of the hair shafts.
 As the tissue is dissected further into each individual follicular unit, the technicians use a specialized microscope to examine the length of the hair from epidermis to bulb, and follow each curve to create beautiful grafts.
-The FUE technique relies on very small punches and predicting where the bulb will lie under the surface of the skin so there is more room for error.
-However continuous adjustments can be made to the angle, depth and size of the punch in order to achieve the least transections.
-Most surgeons choose to use the FUT technique in African American / Black patients because it provides the best chance to minimize transection but both methods can be successful.
+The FUE technique relies on very small punches and predicting where the bulb will lie under the surface of the skin, so there is more room for error.
+However continuous adjustments can be made to the angle, depth, and size of the punch in order to achieve the fewest transections.
+Most surgeons choose to use the FUT technique in African American / Black patients because it provides the best chance to minimize transections, but both methods can be successful.

 African American hair is more fragile than the hair of other ethnicities.
 If you look at the hair on cross-section (meaning – if you could cut it like a loaf of bread), it is oval or even slit-like in shape.
-Essentially, the hair shaft is flatter which means a higher surface area to mass ratio which makes it more sensitive to trauma through daily styling and during transplant.
+Essentially, the hair shaft is flatter, which means it has a higher surface area-to-mass ratio and which makes it more sensitive to trauma through daily styling and during transplant.
 A fun-fact for comparison: Asian hair on cross section is very circular and provides the most strength which is why it is often used for wigs.
-Though great hair transplant surgeons will be delicate with every patient’s hair, extra care must be taken with black patients.
-Every human possesses a finite number of hairs so it’s important to avoid damaging the precious hairs during a hair transplant.
+Though great hair transplant surgeons will be delicate with every patient’s hair, extra care must be taken with black patients’ hair.
+Every human possesses a finite number of hairs, so it’s important to avoid damaging these precious hairs during a hair transplant.

 Hairlines also differ between ethnicities.
 In current fashion, African American hairlines often run straighter across the patient’s forehead with more angular corners.
 Often this is achieved by sculpting the hairline with a razor.
 In contrast, the hairlines in Latinos or Caucasians are more M-shaped with sloping or curved corners.
 A surgeon with experience in African American hair will understand the variations in hairlines depending on the patient and their background.
 That way, they’ll create an incredibly natural look for every individual patient.